Code-Institute-Submissions/milestone-68/README.md

 * As a registered user, I want to be able to create and add cheese and wine pairings to the website.

-* As a registered user, I want the ability to edit my pairings on the website.
+* As a registered user, I want the option to edit my pairings on the website.

-* As a registered user, I want the ability to delete my pairing if I want to.
+* As a registered user, I want the option to delete my pairing if I wish to.

 * As a registered user, I want to be able to delete my profile.

-* As a registered user, I want the ability to see all the published pairings on the site.
+* As a registered user, I want the option to see all the published pairings on the site.

 ### Admin

-* As an admin, I want the ability to edit or delete all users pairings on the website and delete if necessary.
+* As an admin, I want the ability to edit or delete all user pairings on the website and delete if necessary.

 ## The Scope Plane <hr>

 ### Features planned:

 * Responsive design.
-* Navigation Menu, clear to navigate through.
+* Navigation Menu.
 * Search bar.
-* Website title and about section with more information.
+* Carousel and About section with more information.
 * MongoDB databases to store pairings and user login/profile information.
-* Seperate cards for each individual pairing.
+* Separate cards for each individual pairing.
 * Login functionality.
 * Logout functionality.
 * Profile Page
-* User's ability to submit there own pairings.
+* User's ability to submit their own pairings.

-*  In designing this site, I wanted the user to have a positive experience and for the web-site to be simple to use.
-User can easily navigate through website to view each pairing, and use the search function to find a cheese by country.
+*  In designing this site, I wanted the user to have a positive experience and for the website to be simple to use.
+Users can easily navigate through the website to view each pairing, and also use the search function to find a cheese by country.

 ## The Structure Plane

-When the user arrives on site, it will see main hero image, text and immidiate button to register to the site.
-Navigation is always on top of the screen and the main cheese and wine logo acts as a link to Home page.
-Below the main hero image I have used a carousel for a diverse range of pictures, with a about section, to explain to the user exactly what the site entails. <br>
+When the user arrives on site, he/she will see main hero image, text and immediate button to register to the site.
+Navigation is always on top of the screen and the main cheese and wine logo acts as a link to the home page.
+Below the main hero image I have used a carousel for a diverse range of pictures, with an About section, to explain to the user exactly what the site entails. <br>

-If user wants to contact the site owners directly, there is a email contact form set up.
-The user will then recieve confirmation if the email has been sent or if there is a error.
-The most popular cheeses are located directly underneth, with a limit of 3 as to not overcrowd the page.
-If the user clicks on the "View Cheeses" option they will then be re-located to all of the cheeses, showing where they are from and who uploaded to the site.<br>
+If the user wishes to contact the site owners directly, there is an email contact form set up.
+The user will then receive confirmation if the email has been sent or if there is an error.
+The most popular cheeses are located directly underneath, with a limit of three in order to not overcrowd the page.
+If the user clicks on the "View Cheeses" option they will then be re-located to all of the cheeses, showing where they are from and who uploaded them to the site.<br>

-Once the user has registered an account, they then have the ability to upload there own pairings to the site, while also being able to edit and delete them at any time.
+Once the user has registered an account, they then have the ability to upload their own pairings to the site, while also being able to edit and delete them at any time.
 They can also browse through other cheeses if they are trying to find one from a specific country for a match.
-If there is no cheese from that country, they will be promted to try another.
-They also have the ability to delete there profile at any time. <br>
+If there is no cheese from that country, they will be prompted to try another.
+They also have the option to delete their profile at any time. <br>

 Footer is visible on any page and icons themselves are clickable and lead to social links.